Skip to main content

 Campus Diversity Gala

-One of the night's greatest honors is the presentation of the Dr. Diane E. Newby Award for Inclusive Excellence in Education, which recognizes a nominated faculty member whose work reflects CMU's diversity principles.
-The award is named for the late Diane E. Newby, professor emeritus in Teacher Education, a longtime educator within Teacher Education and Professional Development.
+A highlight of the night is the Dr. Diane E. Newby Award for Inclusive Excellence in Education, recognizing a faculty member whose work embodies CMU’s diversity principles.
+Named in honor of the late Diane E. Newby, professor emeritus in Teacher Education, this award celebrates a legacy of dedication to fostering inclusive education.

 The 2023 CMU Diversity Gala presents the following awards to candidates who have done outstanding work in the area of social justice and change.